-- 1. Quizzes (30%): Students will take quizzes in preparation for each class session through Canvas that covers the assigned reading.
-The three lowest grades will be dropped. - 2.
-Lead Class (20%): Each student will sign up for an available New Testament book and will be responsible for leading the class discussion of that book.
-The student will be able to structure that class session however he or she wants in order to best cover the backgrounds and content of the book.
-The professor will be available for guidance in preparing material for the class and will be a participant in the class session. - 3.
-Book Chart (20%): Students will create a 1 page book chart for the New Testament book that they chose for the previous assignment.
+- 1. Quizzes (20%): Students will take quizzes through Canvas that cover the assigned reading. - 2.
+Final Exam (30%): Students will take a final exam through Canvas over the contents of the class sessions.
+The exam will be posted during finals week. - 3.
+Book Chart (20%): Students will create a 1 page book chart for the Gospel of Mark.
 Additional instructions and a template will be provided on Canvas.
-The book chart will be due in class on December 3. - 4.
-Research Paper (30%): Students will write an 8-10 page research paper on an introductory historical background issue related to the New Testament book that they chose for the previous assignment.
+The book chart will be due on May 4. - 4.
+Research Paper (30%): Students will write an 8-10 page research paper on an introductory historical background issue related to the Gospels.
 The paper should introduce the problem, evaluate different solutions to the problem, pick the most likely solution, and explain the difference it makes to understanding the book.
 A list of pre-approved topics will be provided on Canvas.
 Students may ask the professor for approval for any topic not listed.
 The paper will require at least four technical sources.
 A student may turn his or her paper in at any time during the semester for evaluation and grading.
 He or she will be able to resubmit the paper if desired.
-Final submissions are due by December 11.
+Final submissions are due by May 14.